Juan Carlos (footballer, born 1973): Managerial career

 Carlos began his managerial career in 2012 with the regional leagues of CD Ciudad Jardín.
 In February 2015, after more than a year without a club, he took over CD Mairena in the fourth level.

 On 17 July 2015, Carlos was appointed manager of Écija Balompié, also in the fourth division.

 In July 2019, he became the new manager of Xerez CD in the Tercera División.

+After stints at Vélez CF and CD Don Benito, he returned to Xerez CD in October 2022.
+On 26 February 2023, he was relieved of his duties.